 The Gospel Invitation by Mark Spence & Eric Hovind

-Hey!
-I’m Mark Spence.
-And I’m Eric Hovind.
 Thanks for wanting to dig deeper into your relationship with your creator and truly understand your eternal destiny!
-You choose to read or listen to this message which means either you are searching for answers for yourself, or seeking to educate yourself for a defense for what you already believe.
+As we write, we can’t help but wonder why you chose to read or listen to this message.

-The Gospel is simple; yet so profound that God gave us 66 books to communicate its truth to us!
+The beauty of the Gospel is that it is so simple it can be summarized in just one verse (John 3:16); yet so amazingly profound that God gave us 66 books to communicate its truth!

-In the very first chapter of the very first book of the Bible, we read that God created the world and everything in it including us and that it was very good.
+In the very first chapter of the very first book of the Bible, we read that God created the world and everything in it, including people, and that it was very good.

-Because He created us, we are accountable to Him.
+Because He created people, we are by very nature accountable to Him.

 20 “For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: 21 Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.”
 Romans 1:20-21